By Peter Mosiondz, Jr. for CoinWeek …..

-Of course, with the advent of third-party grading and encapsulation services these fears are virtually eliminated.
+Of course, with the advent of third-party coin grading and encapsulation services, these fears are virtually eliminated.
 The key word being “virtually”.
 Remember that we’re all human and we all make mistakes.
-This applies to the third-party grading services as well.
+This applies to third-party grading services as well.
 If you’re like me, you may wish to purchase “raw” or unencapsulated coins from time to time.
 I want to make sure that I am well prepared to assess any potential purchase very carefully.

 As to magnification, I have used a 5x lens for many years.
-The “5x” means that the coin and elements on the coin are magnified five times actual size.
+The “5x” means that the coin and elements on the coin are magnified five times the actual size.
 It’s best to view the entire coin first when looking for wear and, if something attracts your eye, view that particular area very carefully.

 Toned coins can present a problem to the untrained eye.
 Some, in fact, can be very deceptive.
 This is especially true when we become mesmerized by a beautifully toned coin displaying several magnificent colors.
 And these colors will most likely appear on the high points.
 No doubt you’ll skip right over the high points at first – I know I do.
 Admittedly, in this instance wear is almost impossible to detect.